open-cogsci/eyelinkparser/readme-template.md

 # Python EyeLinkParser

 Sebastiaan Mathôt and contributors <br />
-Copyright 2016-2023  <br />
+Copyright 2016-2024  <br />
 http://www.cogsci.nl/smathot

 ## About

-The `python-eyelinkparser` module provides a framework to parse EyeLink data files in `.asc` format, that is, the format that you get after converting an `.edf` file with `edf2asc`.
+The `eyelinkparser` module provides a framework to parse EyeLink data files in `.asc` format, that is, the format that you get after converting an `.edf` file with `edf2asc`.
 This module is mostly for personal use, and is not very well documented.

+This package also contains experimental parsers for other eye trackers, which work in the same way except that you import from a different top-level package: `gazepointparser`, `eyetribeparser`, and `smiparser`.
+These packages are largely untested and may be broken.

 ## Installation

 ```
 pip install eyelinkparser
 ```

 ## Expected format